RyanShihabi/Golf-Ball-Broadcast-Model/README.md

 - The list of the youtube ids for the videos used to train this model have been included

 ## Model
-- YOLOv8 Nano
+- YOLOv8 Nano (3M parameters)

 ## Training
 - Recall:
 - Precision:
-- Trained on a single 3080
+- Trained on an RTX 3080 10GB

 ## Experimental
 - Optical Flow Estimation was used to counteract the camera centering the moving ball in the same position